Back to Blog

 Email is the main coordination mechanism for your transaction.
 Keeping the right people informed at the right time has an impact on the outcome.
 Today, when it comes to including, or copying, others in emails, you have two choices: the recipients can be visible (CC) or invisible (BCC).
 This decision needs to be made on every new email (and revisited when forwarding threads!).
 After all, given American Bar Association Formal Opinion 503:

-“In the absence of special circumstances, lawyers who copy their clients on an electronic communication sent to counsel representing another person in the matter impliedly consent to receiving counsel’s “reply all” to the communication.”
+“In the absence of special circumstances, lawyers who copy their clients on an electronic communication sent to counsel representing another person in the matter implicitly consent to receive counsel’s “reply all” to the communication.”

 You’ll want to keep your clients out of CC.
 Although BCC’ing them might not be very much better since folks who are BCC’d can easily reply all by accident.